Paul Spicer (musician): Biography

 Spicer was born in Bowdon, Greater Manchester in 1952, and became a chorister at New College, Oxford.
 After Oakham School, Rutland he then attended the Royal College of Music in London, where he studied with the composer Herbert Howells and the organist Richard Popplewell.

 He taught music at Uppingham School and Ellesmere College from 1974 until 1984, and was then Senior Producer for BBC Radio 3 in the Midlands until 1990.

 From 1990 to 2001, Spicer was artistic director of The Lichfield Festival.
 He introduced a number of innovations, including staging opera at the festival, and having a Composer-in-Residence, among whom were William Mathias and Robert Saxton.

-From 1995 to 2008 he taught at the Royal College of Music, latterly as a professor of choral conducting, and he now teaches choral conducting at the Royal Birmingham Conservatoire and Oxford and Durham Universities.
+From 1995 to 2008 he taught at the Royal College of Music, latterly as a professor of choral conducting, and has since taught at choral conducting at the Royal Birmingham Conservatoire and Oxford and Durham Universities.
 He has recorded many CDs of choral music, including over 15 with the Finzi Singers for Chandos Records and 6 to date with the Royal Birmingham Conservatoire Chamber Choir together with numerous discs with the Birmingham Bach Choir and Whitehall Choir.
 He takes choral workshops and choral courses all over the world.